- Reviewed: 19 March 2020, 14:08 NZDT

 On 14 May 2015, a Malaysian tourist and a restaurant worker were abducted by armed men from a seaside restaurant in Sandakan.
 The tourist was subsequently murdered by his captors.
 Foreigners have also been specifically targeted.

 Boats travelling to and from offshore islands and dive sites are also possible targets.
 Malaysian authorities have imposed curfews on travel by water at night.
 We recommend adhering to any instructions and restrictions issued by the local authorities, including curfews.

 Protests regularly take place in Malaysia and at times have resulted in civil unrest and disruption to transport and public services.

 New Zealanders in Malaysia are advised to avoid all protests, demonstrations and political rallies as even those intended to be peaceful have the potential to result in violence.

 Petty crime is common in Malaysia.
 Incidents of bag-snatching occur and can become violent.
-Individuals on motorcycles who grab bags from pedestrians have caused injuries in the past.
+Individuals on motorcycles who grab bags from pedestrians have caused injuries, and even death in the past from being pulled to the ground.
 We recommend you pay close attention to your personal belongings when walking in public areas and travelling on public transport.

-Piracy is a problem in South East Asian waters, particularly in the Strait of Malacca.
+Piracy is a problem in South East Asian waters, particularly in the Strait of Malacca, and in the waters between Sabah and the southern Phillipines.
 Mariners are advised to take appropriate precautionary measures in these waters.
 For more information view the International Maritime Bureau's piracy report.